Skip to main content

 berlin-num

 The Berlin Numeracy Test is a psychometrically sound instrument that quickly assesses statistical numeracy and risk literacy.
 It contains 4 questions.
-This library contains four components, each is a question from the Berlin Numeracy Test.
-There are two sequences: a four-item sequence and a single-item sequence.
+This library contains four components, each of which is a question from the Berlin Numeracy Test.
+There are three sequences: an adaptive sequence, a four-item sequence, and a single-item sequence.
 The four-item sequence is the traditional Berlin Numeracy Test and contains all 4 questions.
 The single-item sequence is the single question version and contains only question 1.

 Reference